Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Here’s a quick video explaining how TOU rates work.

-Scheduling can reduce electricity costs by scheduling your charging during off-peak hours.
+Scheduling can reduce electricity costs by charging during off-peak hours.
 You can also schedule it to finish charging by a specified departure time.

 Use the multi-information display (MID) or multimedia system screen (if equipped) to access these settings.